moldiscovery/sars-cromatic/README.md

      - int.organism : if cavity is in a protein-protein interaction region, the organism of the interactor is reported

 2. **CROMATIC-full_matrix.tsv & CROMATIC-similar_pairs.csv**
   - These two files contain the similarity values among all the cavities in the non-redundant collection.
      - CROMATIC-full_matrix.tsv: it contains square matrix resulting from 'all against all' comparison
      - CROMATIC-similar_pairs.csv: it reports only similar cavity pairs (score >= 0.8)

 3. **files**
   - This directory contains .pdb files of proteins, cavities and ligands.
 For example: /6lu71/ contains:
      - 6lu71_1_A.pdb: protein file, model 1
      - 6lu71_2_A.pdb: protein file, model 2
      - 6lu71.pdb: protein file, dimer
      - 6lu7.pdb1: orginal biological unit
      - birds_1_C.pdb: bird ligand on model 1
      - birds_2_C.pdb: bird ligand on model 1
      - birds_C.pdb: bird ligand (multi model)
      - duplicates_6lu71_1_A.txt: pairs of replicates cavities on the biological unit
      - Pocket_*_6lu71_1_A.pdb: Cavity shapes
      - PocRes_*_6lu71_1_A.pdb: Cavity residues
      - redundant: directory containing one of the duplicates cavity (not considered in the followinhg steps)
+  - This directory contains SARS-CoV-2 VARIANTS data

 4. **IMPLEMENTATION.txt**
   - It contains command lines used for implementing the cavities collection and the cross-relationship map.The BioGPS software, containing flap* executables is available from https://www.moldiscovery.com/ and trial licenses are available to both commercial and academic users.

 5. **README.md**, This file